Cassandra Spellman focuses on the importance of the marriage relationship to the health of the family.

 About the Author

 Cassandra Spellman is grateful to God for the gift of her Catholic faith and her vocation as wife and mother.
-She and her husband co-wrote a Christian dystopian novel, In the Shadows of Freedom, which they recently published.
+She and her husband wrote The Shadows of Freedom series, a Christian dystopian trilogy.
 They blog about faith, marriage, philosophy, and literature at SpellmanBooks.com.